confluence/python-textbok/python_notes/Loop_Control_Statements.rst

 #.
 Rewrite the calendar program from exercise 3 using nested comprehensions instead of nested loops.
 Try to append a string to one of the week lists, to make sure that you haven't reused the same list instead of creating a separate list for each week.

 #.
 Now do something similar to create a calendar which is a list with 52 empty sublists (one for each week in the whole year).
+Hint: how would you modify the nested ``for`` loops?

 The ``break`` and ``continue`` statements
 =========================================